 The regions cannot levy taxes directly, but are financed through contributions from the state and the municipalities.
-The region's economy is divided into three separate parts: health, social services and special education, and regional development.
+The region's economy is divided into three separate parts: health, social services, special education and regional development.

 Greenland and the Faeroe Islands have an autonomous status.
 They both have their own government and legislative assembly.
+The Faroese Municipal Organisation (www.ksf.fo) has the status of observer to the work of CEMR.